-InfraRed seeks to actively engage with its clients, service provider's and other key stakeholders to coordinate approaches and align views to maximise the performance of its assets under management.
+InfraRed seeks to actively engage with its clients, service provider's and other key stakeholders of our public sector clients to coordinate approaches and align views to maximise the performance of its assets under management.

 InfraRed has implemented several internal and external tools to enhance the quality and efficiency of engagement activities.
-An example of this is the stakeholder mapping tool developed by the Asset Management Team to promote strategic engagement at the asset level.
+In the public sector clients the Asset Management team have developed a stakeholder mapping tool to promote strategic engagement at the asset level.
 This tool identifies key project stakeholders, their relevant level of authority and interest and the strength of relationships between the various stakeholders.
-The results are then used to establish communication channels which can be used to resolve project-related issues prior to enforcing contractual measures.
+The results are then used to establish communication channels which can be used to resolve project-related issues.
 This tool ensures a systematic approach to stakeholder engagement is implemented across all our assets.
 The tool is used both internally, and externally by InfraRed's management service providers.